MC-Kangan/Embedded-C-for-Microcontrollers-Final-Project/README.md

 The basic logic of goback function is storing the duration of movements and action of movements (determined by color) alternatively in a single array.
 The method of storing the duration and color is discussed above.
 The first and the last term of the memory array are always duration terms.
 When the goback function is called, the array will be read in the reverse direction, which will reverse the actions accordingly.
 Once array index == 0.
 In this case, all data in the memory array has been read, and the car will stop.
 Press RF2 to start the buggy, it will go to the main function, exploring the maze again.

-## Test
+## Test functions for development and debugging

-The program has two defined settings,?# Define TEST 0? or ?# Define TEST 1?.
+The program has two defined settings,"# Define TEST 0" or "# Define TEST 1".
 In order to start the maze, the user has to set TEST = 0, which will trigger all the functions described above.
-During the program development phase or debugging phase, the user can set TEST = 1 to enter the test mode, which will call various of test functions in ?test_and_calibration.c?.
+During the program development phase or debugging phase, the user can set TEST = 1 to enter the test mode, which will call various of test functions in "test_and_calibration.".
 Each test has its unique test code.

 Table 4: Test functions and purposes